 Dave Pwerle Ross grew up on Utopia, Alcoota, Mt Riddock, Macdonald Downs and Delmore.
-Born in 1935, his Country is The Sandover River from The Alcoota Homestead to Tommyhawk soak on Utopia.
+Born in 1933, passing away in July 2019, his Country was the Sandover River from the Alcoota Homestead to Tommyhawk soak on Utopia.

 Dave was a quick learner, highly skilled at the wool table in the shearing sheds of Delmore and Macdonald Downs.
 Always affable and quick to share a joke, he also was ‘The Boss’ of the Aboriginal team of shearers and shed hands.
-His younger brother, Jo, was a shearer, as well as Lenny Kngwarreye (Lilly Sandover's brother).
+His younger brother, Jo, was a shearer, as well as Lenny Kngwarreye (Lily Sandover Kngwarreye's brother).

 Don Holt remembers shearing with these men and his brother, Malcolm (16), at his grandfather’s property, Macdonald Downs, when he was 18.
 Later, they all continued to work together often at Delmore Downs.